 Baguan (cupping) and Guasha (scraping) are other modalities often used in conjuncture with acupuncture and tuina.
 Both are used to increase local blood and lymph flow in areas that are blocked or congested.
 As such, these modalities are mostly used for stubborn injuries and pain, breaking up old scar tissue that's causing stagnation, and alleviating compromised respiratory symptoms such as colds and asthma.

 Taijiquan (or taichi) and Qigong are therapeutic mind-body practices that are practiced by millions around the world.
 Taichi focuses on keeping the body and center of gravity rooted in the Earth while maintaining smooth liquid-like movements.
 Qigong focuses on proper breathing technique and cultivating an awareness of the body and its connection with time, space, and environment.
 Taiji Qigong is a combination of the two.
 It focuses more on the principles taught through a taichi form, without actually having to learn the form itself, and integrates basic body mechanics with proper breathing.
 The goal of taiji qigong is to teach the practitioner the basics principles of movements so that they can begin to develop their own personalized daily practice.

-Acupuncture in Cary.
-Acupuncture in Raleigh.
-Acupuncturist proudly serving Cary and Raleigh, NC.
+Acupuncture Cary NC.
+Acupuncture Garner NC.
+Acupuncture Raleigh NC.
+Acupuncturist near me.
 Copyright © 2018 The Resonant Body, LLC - All Rights Reserved.